abraunegg/onedrive/docs/usage.md

 >          Please read https://github.com/abraunegg/onedrive/blob/master/docs/usage.md#compatibility-with-curl for more information.
 > ```
 >
 > The WARNING line will be sent to the GUI for notification purposes if notifications have been enabled.
-To avoid this message and/or the GUI notification your only path of remediation is to upgrade your curl version on your platform.
+To avoid this message and/or the GUI notification your only have 2 options:
+> 1. Upgrade your curl version on your platform
+> 2. Configure the client to always downgrade client operations to HTTP/1.1 and use IPv4 only
 >
-> If you are unable to upgrade your version of curl, you must add the following to your config file:
+> If you are unable to upgrade your version of curl, to always downgrade client operations to HTTP/1.1 you must add the following to your config file:
 > ```text
 > force_http_11 = "true"
 > ip_protocol_version = "1"
 > ```
-> When these two options are applied to your application configuration, the following application message will be generated and no GUI alert will be sent:
+> When these two options are applied to your application configuration, the following application message will be generated:
 > ```text
 > WARNING: Your curl/libcurl version (curl.version.number) has known operational bugs that impact the use of this application.
 >          Please report this to your distribution and request that they provide a newer curl version for your platform or upgrade this yourself.